 3. Joshua Tree National Park

-- Where: Joshua Tree NP is in Southern California
+- Where: Southern California

 - Suggestion by Dhara from Roadtripping California